rsrujana/team_pirates_water_quality/README.md

 In this section you add the instructions to run your project on your local machine for development and testing purposes.
 You can also add instructions on how to deploy the project in production.

-- Open the Jupyter notebook [here](https://mybinder.org/v2/gh/rsrujana3/team_pirates_water_quality/main?filepath=Code%2FWater-Quality-main.ipynb)
+- Open the Jupyter notebook code [here](https://github.com/rsrujana3/team_pirates_water_quality/blob/main/Code/Water-Quality-main.ipynb)
 - Sample-IBM-dashboard [here](https://dataplatform.cloud.ibm.com/dashboards/00f33ee8-db27-44f0-86b0-29ee3d7d6d7c?project_id=bbbbb04a-d210-467c-8836-66c64ea5262a&context=cpdaas&mode=consumption)

 ## Built with

 - [IBM Cloud Functions](https://cloud.ibm.com/catalog?search=cloud%20functions#search_results) - The compute platform for handing logic and dashboard
-- [Jupyter Notebook](https://mybinder.org/v2/gh/rsrujana3/team_pirates_water_quality/main?filepath=Code%2FWater-Quality-main.ipynb) - The Jupyter notebook for data visualization
+- [Jupyter Notebook](https://nbviewer.jupyter.org/github/rsrujana3/team_pirates_water_quality/blob/main/Code/Water-Quality-main.ipynb) - Jupyter notebook for data visualization and modelling

 ## Contributing